fmalina/revisions-blocl/activism/malesuicide.md

 heart loosing his 2nd wife while my mother, an artist, carried out her self-euthanasia quite recently, and with her extremely poor health having spoken to a doctor we found out she did this with dignity and even professionalism.
 These things are normal and they happen.
-What isn’t normal is the ratio.
-There aren’t 3 times as many men in the UK\*, they are under three times the pressure.
+What isn't normal is the ratio.
+There aren't 3 times as many men in the UK\*, they are under three times the pressure.
-This is one area where women also need to take the lead and catch up, take that pressure off, equality won’t be achieved without this. **What can we do to increase support for men?** Big white heterosexual men as all men need as much help and support as any other group, not just pressure because they are perceived to be strong.
-They aren’t stronger than this negative discrimination.
+This is one area where women also need to take the lead and catch up, take that pressure off, equality won't be achieved without this. **What can we do to increase support for men?** Big white heterosexual men as all men need as much help and support as any other group, not just pressure because they are perceived to be strong.
+They aren't stronger than this negative discrimination.

 > **What practical steps can we take personally and as a group to deal with issues